RaghavJindal13/terraform/README.md

 # Terraform
-Various terraform templates to start with aws services.
+Various terraform templates to start with aws services